 I guide almost everywhere in the park, but most of my trips are on the Tennessee side.
 Townsend and Gatlinburg are the two primary gateway towns on the Tennessee side.
 There is fishing access within fifteen minutes of these towns on the Little River and Pigeon River systems.
 Or there are numerous roadside and trail options that will take you a little farther off the beaten path.
 And for as many options as we have for fishing in the Smokies, there may be even more options for lodging when you stay here.
 Hotels, lodges, and rental cabins are abundant just outside the park.
 There are numerous backcountry and frontcountry camping options inside the park.
 I am happy to help with recommendations for any of these.

 If you’re not familiar with the Clinch River, it is located about twenty minutes north of Knoxville.
 This is the destination for folks looking for big water and big fish.
 Nearly 75 yards wide in many places, this extremely fertile tailwater grows some huge trout.
 In fact, the Tennessee state record brown trout came from this river.
 Along with bigger water and bigger fish, expect to find bigger crowds on this river during times of low water.
 This river is a tailwater, meaning its flows are controlled by dam release.
-For wade trips, we may need to switch around start times or even find a different location altogether if the water releases are not in our favor.
-Or, as mentioned above, boat fishing may be a good option if they’re not releasing too much water.
-One generator is ideal for that.
+We may need to switch around start times or even find a different location altogether if the water releases are not in our favor.

 The other area guide in the Cherokee National Forest.
 This not to be confused with the town of Cherokee in North Carolina.
 The Cherokee National Forest is split into two sections.
 One is to the southwest of the park and the other to the northeast.
 The terrain is very similar to what you find in Great Smoky Mountains National Park.
 But many of the streams have a mix of wild trout and hatchery supported trout.